 For the earliest expressions of mankind, we can look back to the use of fire to accomplish tasks that improve the conditions of life—providing warmth, cooking food, and enabling improvements in tool-making.
 These are activities that changed mankind’s ability to exist, activities that changed mankind’s relation to the natural world.

 Thus, physical economy has a profound meaning as a regime of negentropy that is the expression of human creativity on a societal and generational scale.
+This becomes a clear and rigorous scientific distinction of mankind from the animals.

 Thus, the very nature, existence, and definition of mankind centers around changing the natural world, and bringing increasing levels of the natural world under the domain of mankind’s negentropic sphere of influence.